trossi/containers/README.md

 # Container examples

+This repository contains example container recipes for use in supercomputers.

+The examples are in  [examples/](examples/) and below are general instructions on their use.

 ## Building a new image

-Follow these instructions if you need to update the container image based on `Dockerfile`.

-**First:** Update the image version number in `Makefile`.

-Then, build and push the new image on a local machine following the instructions below.
+Build the new image on a local machine.

 ### Ubuntu